erjosito/segmentation-iac/.github/actions/fw_rule_prio_bicep/README.md

-# Maximum number of IP Groups check
+# Firewall rule priority numbers check

 This action verifies that the templates in the repo do not contain too many IP groups.